Lower Columbia College is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 Accreditation by the NWCCU is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

 Inquiries regarding an institution's accredited status by the NWCCU should be directed to the administrative staff of the institution.
-Individuals may also contact:
+Contact information appears below.

 Accreditation by the NWCCU refers to the institution as a whole.
 Therefore, statements like "fully accredited" or "the program is accredited by the Northwest Commission on Colleges and Universities" or "this degree is accredited by the Norhwest Commission on Colleges and Universities" are incorrect and should not be used.